niladri-chatterji/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

+I am currently on the Llama team at Meta Gen AI.

-I am a postdoctoral researcher at Stanford University.
-I am associated with the Stanford Artificial Intelligence Lab and work with <a href="https://thashim.github.io/" target="_blank">Tatsu Hashimoto</a> and <a href="https://cs.stanford.edu/~pliang/" target="_blank">Percy Liang</a>.
+Previously, I was a postdoctoral researcher at Stanford University working with <a href="https://thashim.github.io/" target="_blank">Tatsu Hashimoto</a> and <a href="https://cs.stanford.edu/~pliang/" target="_blank">Percy Liang</a>.
+Before that I completed my PhD at UC Berkeley advised by <a href="https://www.stat.berkeley.edu/~bartlett/" target="_blank">Peter Bartlett</a>, and graduated from IIT Bombay in 2015.

 My research interests lie at the intersection of Machine Learning and Statistics.
-My current research interests center around building a theory to understand and improve neural network models.
-Many neural network models generalize well despite perfectly fitting noisy training data; I am interested in understanding what leads to successful generalization and optimization.
-I also develop techniques to make neural networks robust and think about scaling laws for neural networks.

-Some areas I have worked on in the past include Markov chain Monte Carlo methods, optimization for structured non-convex problems, and online learning.

-Previously I spent six wonderful years at UC Berkeley advised by <a href="https://www.stat.berkeley.edu/~bartlett/" target="_blank">Peter Bartlett</a>.
-Before that, I graduated from the Indian Institute of Technology Bombay in 2015 with a dual degree B.Tech+M.Tech in Engineering Physics.
+My current research interests center around building more robust language models.
+In the past, I have worked on interpolating models, optimization theory, online learning, and MCMC algorithms.